api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/api-integration.md

 ### oisFormat

-Leave this as `1.1.1`, which is the current OIS format version.
+A specific version of the [OIS Specification](/ois/v1.0.0/ois.md#_1-oisformat) to be used.
+For this guide, which uses Airnode `v0.8.x`, the proper OIS version is `1.1.1`.

 ### title